 A full-spectrum approach to embody the true essence of yoga (Tantra + Hatha + Ayurveda).
 An accessible, all-levels style of yoga that emphasises on working with the Earth’s elements and Prana (life force energy/breath) to energise and heal while moving through creative sequences.
 Learn to balance power and softness in your practice as you move from dynamic postures to slower controlled stretches.
 Expect inspiring music, pranayama (breathwork), strength building asanas (postures) and deep meditations.
 Come ready to move, breathe and feel amazing!

-A beginner-friendly, foundational yoga class focused on the fundamental principles of yoga.
+A classic foundational yoga class focused on the fundamental principles of yoga.
 Taking you through posture to posture at a steady pace, proper breathing and attention to alignment of the poses.
 At these mid-tempo classes, you will ignite the body and mind as well as cultivate body awareness.
 This is an excellent class for all levels, great either to start your yoga journey or refine your regular yoga practice.
-All levels and brand new practitioners are encouraged to take this class.
+All levels and new practitioners are encouraged to take this class.

 Vinyasa an accessible, all-levels style of yoga that links movement and breath to attain balance in body and mind.
-From the Sanskrit ‘to place in a special way’, Vinyasa aligns a deliberate sequence of poses with the breath to achieve a continuous flow.
+From the Sanskrit ‘to place in a special way’, Vinyasa aligns a sequence of poses with the breath to achieve a continuous flow.
 At these up-tempo classes expect music and ‘hands on’ adjustments to ensure you get maximum benefit from your practice.
 In these often more demanding classes you may build up a sweat, and through a coordination of breath and movement you might come to enter a serene state of meditative flow and connectedness.
 You’ll flow, smile and walk away feeling lighter and energized.

 A deep meditation practice holding postures for 5-10 minutes, working into the connective tissues (yin) as opposed to muscle tissues (yang).
 Yin yoga complements an active lifestyle, lengthens contracted muscles, and is based on Chinese meridian theory.
 It is a floor-based practice that releases fascia, targets the connective tissues of the hips, pelvis, and lower spine whilst attuning to the senses and subtle body.
 Benefits include increase in energy, increased flexibility, deep relaxation and feeling more stable (from calming the overactive nervous system or an increase in parasympathetic nervous system activity).
 Our Yin classes are practiced in the warmth.
 Suitable for all levels.